arcus/education_modules/intro_to_python/intro_to_python.md

 While Python does contain a lot of basic functions "out of the box", if you plan on using it for more complex tasks you'll need more functions and methods.
 For that, you'll need modules, packages, and libraries.

-* A **module** is a Python script that contains a number of related **functions** (defined pieces of code that perform a specific task, which can then be called whenever you want to do that task).
+* A **module** is a Python script that contains a number of related **functions** (defined pieces of code that perform a specific task, which can then be called whenever you want to do that task) and **variables**, which you can think of as containers for storing values (and which you can call just like functions to access their values).
 You can even [write your own Python modules](https://www.w3schools.com/python/python_modules.asp)!
 * A **package** is a group of related modules.
 You can import the entire package, or if you only need one module, you can just import that module.
 One package that is frequently used in scientific computing is called **numpy** ([you can read more about numpy here](https://numpy.org/)).
 * A **library** is often used as a generic term for a collection of related code (and is therefore sometimes used interchangeably with "module" and "package"), but is frequently used to refer to a collection that contains both modules and packages. [**matplotlib**](https://matplotlib.org/) is a popular data visualization library.